Enrolling hardware with Ironic¶

 Tenant Networks and Port Groups¶

-See Multi-tenancy in the Bare Metal service and Port groups support.
+See <no title> and Port groups support.